Web pages are easy to consume by people. But for machines like search engines, most websites are just unstructured data that is hard to understand.

 From a SEO perspective, schema.org markup becomes more and more relevant, affecting the position in search results .

 TYPO3 CMS has a built-in support for schema.org since version 4.7 .
-Unfortunately, this feature is one of the few blind spots in TYPO3 documentation.
+Unfortunately, this feature is one of the few hidden spots in TYPO3 documentation.
 Therefore, we would like to introduce it to you in this post.

 To activate the micro-format tagging in the Rich Text Editor (RTE) you need to extend your TSConfig with the following configuration.